akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Harold looked at Beatrice.
 Then back at Godfrey.
 Then at the fire, where something old and tired seemed to brighten.

-**Harold:** "Then we have much to discuss."
+"Then we have much to discuss."
 He gestured to Beatrice.
 "Daughter.
 Sit.
 This concerns you as much as anyone."

 She crossed the room.
 Sat on the stool beside Godfrey—not close, but not far.
 The fire warmed them both.